-* The average age for those that have died while climbing the mountain is 32.3 years of age.
+* The average age for those that have died while climbing the mountain is 32.4 years of age.
 The oldest person to die was 75 when he slipped on ice along the Narrows section of the Keyhole Route.
 Throughout the lifespan of the park there have been two 16-year-olds that have perished on the peak; one in 1932, and the other in 1980.
-A total of 10 victims were teenagers, which represents roughly 15% of all deaths.
-Roughly 58% of all victims were under the age of 30.
+A total of 10 victims were teenagers, which represents roughly 14% of all deaths.
+Just over 59% of all victims were under the age of 30.

 * Interestingly, however, during the eleven years between 1999 and 2009, the average age among the 11 climbers that died during that time period unexplainably jumped to 47.
-Since then, the average age among the 10 victims that have died after 2009 has returned to 32.6 years of age, which is roughly equal to the long-term average.
+Since then, the average age among the 14 victims that have died since 2009 has reverted back to 33.0 years of age, which is roughly equal to the long-term average.

 * Just over 70% of all deaths were the result of a fall - most of them un-roped.

-* The technical East Face route has witnessed 14 deaths over the lifespan of the park.
+* The technical East Face route has witnessed 15 deaths over the lifespan of the park.
 The popular Keyhole Route, however, has reported the most fatalities during that same time period.
-Nineteen people have lost their lives while climbing above the Keyhole.
-Eight of those deaths have occurred since 2009.
+Twenty people have lost their lives while climbing above the Keyhole.
+Nine of those deaths have occurred since 2009.
 Additionally, three other people have died at or near the Keyhole, while another died of hypothermia at the Boulder Field.
 An additional 4 other people have died while hiking on the Longs Peak Trail (below the Boulder Field) - all were heart attack victims.

-* Both the Homestretch and the Ledges on the Keyhole Route have seen the most fatalities of any one location on the mountain.
+* Both the Homestretch and the Ledges on the Keyhole Route have witnessed the most fatalities of any one location on the mountain.
 Both have recorded 6 deaths since 1915.

 * One other notable death occurred in 1889 - prior to the park's establishment.
 Frank Stryker was descending along the Homestretch on the Keyhole Route (according to Death, Daring & Disaster he was still ascending) when a loaded pistol fell out of his pocket and discharged into his neck.
 You could say there was a bit of karma involved.
 The 28-year-old was taking pleasure in launching large boulders down the mountain.
 The newspaper account at the time said "he announced his intentions of sending off a particularly huge stone" just before the accident occurred.
 The man continued to cling to life for ten more hours while his companions attempted to transport him down the mountain on a makeshift litter.